bmchtech/blog/content/post/porting_d_to_gba.md

 ## creating a minimal D library

-at this point, we were ready to separate our D library into its own thing. i [moved](https://github.com/redthing1/gba_dlang/commit/51b5787f77cbd9843e1dfd60a1af932cdbfc3e83) everything into [gba_dlang](https://github.com/redthing1/gba_dlang). this way, using my ported D support for the GBA was as simple as adding a submodule and updating your makefile. also, this new project comes complete with a [working example](https://github.com/redthing1/gba_dlang/tree/main/demo). additionally, [libd](https://github.com/redthing1/gba_dlang/tree/main/libd) contains our D standard library for gba, known simply as `libd`!
+at this point, we were ready to separate our D library into its own thing. i [moved](https://github.com/redthing1/gba_dlang/commit/51b5787f77cbd9843e1dfd60a1af932cdbfc3e83) everything into [gba_dlang](https://github.com/redthing1/gba_dlang). this way, using my ported D support for the GBA was as simple as adding a submodule and updating your makefile. also, this new project comes complete with a [working example](https://github.com/redthing1/gba_dlang/tree/main/demo). additionally, [libd](https://github.com/redthing1/gba_dlang/tree/main/libd) contains our D standard library for GBA, known simply as `libd`!

 # how it all works